Who are we?

 Rutgers has more than 400 student organizations.
 Our inclusive community is home to students of many faiths and traditions.

-• More than 40 student organizations dedicated to religious/cultural interests
+• More than 40 student organizations dedicated to religious/cultural interests are available.

-• More than 25 recognized campus ministries
+• More than 25 campus ministries are recognized.

 International student programs